 AI promises to revolutionize data analysis, from automating data pipelines to finding meaningful patterns in massive, unstructured datasets.
 Businesses and data teams are rapidly adopting AI, realizing its potential to streamline their entire business analytics pipeline.
 But what specific tasks are a good starting point for data analysts looking to incorporate AI into their data workflow?

 In this post, we highlight how AI can improve a critical phase in the data workflow: exploratory data analysis.
-We focus on using AI to streamline data exploration to:
+Learn how AI streamlines data exploration through quick data profiling, automated data wrangling with natural language queries, and by drafting exploratory charts.

 Use AI for fast data profiling